 Across these consulting clients we were able to consistently add several hundred new targeted prospects to each client's account month-by-month, meaning we were hitting our goal in terms of increasing each consulting firm’s reach in their target market.
 But with additional reach being achieved, what about conversion?

 We're regularly hearing from consulting clients - and I'm thinking especially of sub-50 person firms - that social media has become one of their most important sources of new client leads.
-What's exciting is that this lead generation is scalable and reasonably predictable, plus doesn't leave the consulting firm as dependent on the performance of a few key individuals.
+What's exciting is that this lead generation is scalable and reasonably predictable, plus doesn't leave the consulting firm as dependent on the performance of a few key individuals when looking to win that next consulting contract.

 What I hope you will take away from us sharing this approach is firstly that the business results enjoyed by these management consultancies could never have been achieved without us having a systematic approach to researching and attracting each firm’s ideal prospects to engage with the consultancy on social media in the first place.
 Furthermore, that alone wouldn't have produced results: we had to also have a conversion mechanism in place that would allow us to take people we were now in conversation with and convert them into people we now had a face to face meeting with (or some other form of engagement that moves them properly into your sales funnel).
 What exactly this will be will depend on the nature of your consulting business - and what has historically worked well for your firm in progressing leads you've generated via other channels.
 But give yourself the necessary time to learn how to build reach and conversion and you'll have embedded a strategy that can help ensure the next 12 months of your consulting firm's growth are impressive!